mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 -	Dead(1)/Alive(0): Status indicator (0 for alive, 1 for dead).

 The data in this file is for plotting Kaplan-Meier survival curves, illustrating the survival proportions over time for different treatment groups.

+#### **10. Western Blot Quantification Data:**
+File names: `Hsp70_actin.csv`, `VEGF_actin.csv`
+File's Columns: Control, JNPs+MF, AMF, NIR, RT, PMT, JNPs+MF+AMF, JNPs+MF+NIR, JNPs+MF+RT, JNPs+MF+PMT, JNPs+MF+RT+PMT: Each column represents the quantification of protein expression (Hsp70 or VEGF) normalized to beta-actin for a specific treatment group.
+Each group has three repeated measurements.

+The data in these files is intended for analyzing the expression levels of Hsp70 and VEGF under various treatments to understand their role in therapeutic outcomes.